Graduate School of Biomedical Sciences

 A non-degree student must receive approval of registration each semester by the Dean of the Graduate School and by the instructor of each course.
 The student must maintain a grade point average of at least a B (3.0 on a 4.0 scale) in courses taken as a non-degree student.
 Non-degree students can register for a maximum course load of twelve semester hours in the fall or spring semesters.
 In general, a student may not maintain non-degree status for more than four consecutive semesters.

 All grades received as a non-degree student will be included in the graduate student's transcript and in computation of the cumulative GPA if the student is subsequently admitted to a graduate program.
 Under special circumstances, such as the computation of the GPA to determine academic probation, the Dean may grant exceptions to this policy.
 The grading policy for non-degree students are the same as those for degree-seeking students.

-International students currently residing abroad should consult with the Office of International Services prior to applying for the non-program.
+International students currently residing abroad should consult with the Office of International Services prior to applying for the non-degree program.
 Only degree-seeking applicants are eligible to apply for a student visa status.

 Committees on Graduate Studies (COGS)